gregk27/LER2020-Testing/conventions.md

 While commands work well for tasks that run over time, instant commands can be used to tasks that run onece.
 They are simmilar to a normal command, but onyl have the constructor and initialize() function.

 Commands can be used in two ways:

+### Default Commands
+Each subsystem can have one default command.
+This command will be run when no others require the subsystem.
+These are useful for applications that are consistently listening for analog axes (like driving commands).